 In 2015 I was awarded the LSE Student-Led Teaching Award for Sharing Subject Knowledge.
 I was one of eight LSE staff members recognized in this manner, out of over five hundred nominees from a teaching staff of over three thousand.
 A student-led panel selected award winners from amongst staff nominated by their students.

-I presently teach the following courses:
+I have previously taught the following courses:

 Research students: Workshop in Foreign Policy.